Emotional Abuse » Nash and Franciskato Law Firm

 • Ignoring the patient

-• Isolating him or her from social activities or friends
+• Isolating them from social activities or friends

 • Restricting access to food, water or bathroom